hepabolu/programming-by-stealth/docs/pbs77.md

 Interdependent AJAX calls definitely can be handled using callbacks.
 That’s how the web worked for years!
 But, it was always an unpleasant experience, hence the common complaint from web developers about being stuck in _callback hell_!

 I’m going to start with my sample solution to the actual challenge, and then I’m going to use my solution for the extra credit to illustrate callback hell.
-With that done, I can then share your salvation from callback hell, JavaScript promises!
+With that done, I can then share your salvation from callback hell, JavaScript Promises!

 ### The Basic Solution